 Ahead of the 2012 elections, a wave of legislation tightening restrictions on voting has suddenly swept across the country.
 More than 5 million Americans could be affected by the new rules already put in place this year — a number larger than the margin of victory in two of the last three presidential elections.

 In October 2011, this report was the first full accounting and analysis of this year's voting cutbacks.
-Click here to read an up-to-date summary of both the bills that have been proposed and the legislation that has been passed since the beginning of 2011.

 Over the past century, our nation expanded the franchise and knocked down myriad barriers to full electoral participation.
 In 2011, however, that momentum abruptly shifted.